 As a corporate finance scholar, Garmaise has focused his academic research on using empirical data to investigate the effects of asymmetric information and incomplete contracting as they relate to real estate markets and entrepreneurial firms.
 Although the theory of asymmetric information and incomplete contracting is well-developed, there has been little research into the empirical identification of cause and effect in markets.
 With careful and ingenious data analysis, his papers have made valuable contributions in these important but neglected areas.

 Garmaise's primary research interests are in the areas of corporate finance, real estate, entrepreneurship and banking.
-With his co-author Tobias Moskowitz, he received the 2004 BGI Brennan Award for the best paper published in the Review of Financial Studies and the 2005 BGI Brennan Runner-up Award for the best paper published in the Review of Financial Studies.
+He is an award-winning instructor and highly respected authority on finance, venture capital and private equity.
+With his co-author Tobias Moskowitz, he received the 2004 BGI Brennan Award for the best paper published and the 2005 BGI Brennan Runner-up Award for the best paper published, both in the Review of Financial Studies.